The Safer Walking website has more information on other ways and technologies to support a person who has a risk of going missing.

 There are a number of GPS location devices available in New Zealand.

-One example is the GPSOS pendant or watch device.
+An example of a GPS location devices is the GPSOS pendant or watch device.

 - The location of the device can be provided by the GPSOS customer care team 24/7 – on request only from an authorised person